 \subsection{Basic Experiment Settings}

-MobileVLM family \cite{DBLP:journals/corr/abs-2312-16886,DBLP:journals/corr/abs-2402-03766} is the latest and most cutting-edge Vision-Language Model for mobile devices.
-The MobileVLM V2 1.7B model shows remarkable performance with small model design.
-Considering the limitation of further compressing vision encoder or LLM, we propose to apply Align-KD on MobileVLM V2 1.7B model to help obtaining better performance on edge devices.
-We choose the well trained MobileVLM V2 7B model provided as the teacher model to conduct the knowledge distillation.
+MobileVLM family \cite{DBLP:journals/corr/abs-2312-16886,DBLP:journals/corr/abs-2402-03766} is the latest and cutting-edge Vision-Language Model for mobile devices.
+The MobileVLM V2 1.7B model shows remarkable performance with lightweight design.
+Considering the limitation of further compression of the model, we propose to apply Align-KD on MobileVLM V2 1.7B to help obtain better performance on edge devices.
+We choose the well trained MobileVLM V2 7B model as the teacher to conduct the knowledge distillation.
 Align-KD is used as an extra strategy working together with the common student training.

 We use 8 NVIDIA V100 GPUs to conduct our distillation training.
 We follow MobileVLM V2's work to divide the training stage into pre-training and multi-task finetuning.
-Because of the limited memory space, we use gradient accumulation to achieve a global batch size of 256 for pre-training stage and 128 for multi-task fintuning stage.
-For both stage, we use the ZeRO2 strategy of deepspeed \cite{aminabadi2022deepspeed}, and run all experiments under half-precision floating-point.
+Because of the limited memory space, we use gradient accumulation to achieve a global batch size of 256 for the pre-training stage and 128 for the multi-task fintuning stage.
+For both stage, we use the ZeRO2 strategy of DeepSpeed \cite{aminabadi2022deepspeed}, and run all experiments under half-precision floating-point.
 We follow MobileVLM V2 to freeze the vision encoder and tokenizer while training, only train rest of the whole network.
 The maximum learning rate for the projector and other components are set to $1e^{-3}$ and $2e^{-5}$ respectively during pretraining and $4e^{-5}$ during multi-task finetuning, using a cosine schedule.
 The convolutional projector for dimension alignment are randomly initialized and trained together.
 The weight $\lambda$ in vision token loss $\mathcal{L}_{V}$ is set to 0.1 to adapt to unstable changing of the tokens been focused.
 For top-$K$ selection in text-focus-based vision token knowledgable distillation, we select the top 16 tokens with highest attention score.
 We follow the original MobileVLM V2 work on the rest of settings.